hereelabs/2012studio/README.md

 # How to Install

+DOWNLOAD: http://2012.hereelabs.cf/2012studio.zip (TEMPORARY until github actually decides to work)

-First, download the 2012M.7z file.
+First, download the 2012studio.zip file.
 Then, copy the files inside to its own folder Inside Novetus' "Clients" folder.
 Inside of the Novetus program, go to versions, and select 2012M.
 (Or whatever you named it)